Pastor, you’re surrounded by dirt.

 So who are the most receptive people?
 I believe there are two broad categories: people in transition and people under tension.
 That’s because God uses both change and pain to get people’s attention and make them receptive to the Gospel.

-People in transition: Any time people experience major change, whether positive or negative, they develop a hunger for spiritual stability.
+Any time people experience major change, whether positive or negative, they develop a hunger for spiritual stability.
 This has occurred in America during the last several years.
-The massive changes in our world have left us frightened and unsettled and has produced an enormous interest in spiritual matters.
+The massive changes in our world have left us frightened and unsettled and have produced an enormous interest in spiritual matters.
 Alvin Toffler says that people look for “islands of stability” when change becomes overwhelming.
-This is a wave the Church needs to ride.
+This is a wave the church needs to ride.

 People are also more receptive to the Gospel when they face changes like a new marriage, a new baby, a new home, a new job, or a new school.
 That’s why churches can generally grow faster in newer communities where new residents are continually moving in than in stable, older communities where people have lived for 40 years.